Jean Donald: Amateur career

 Playing with Tom Haliburton, Donald won the 1951 Sunningdale Foursomes.
-She reached the final of the East of Scotland Championship, losing 7&6 to Marjorie Peel, and lost in the semi-final of both the Womens Amateur Championship and the Scottish Women's Amateur Championship, losing 3&1 to Frances Stephens in the Women's Amateur, and at the 19th hole to Moira Paterson in the Scottish Championship, having been three up with four holes to play.
+She reached the final of the East of Scotland Championship, losing 7&6 to Marjorie Peel, and lost in the semi-final of both the Women's Amateur Championship and the Scottish Women's Amateur Championship, losing 3&1 to Frances Stephens in the Women's Amateur, and at the 19th hole to Moira Paterson in the Scottish Championship, having been three up with four holes to play.
 In late 1951 Donald was part of a team of five women that toured South Africa, playing three unofficial test matches.

 In 1952, Donald won the Scottish Women's Amateur Championship for the third time, beating Marjorie Peel 13&11 in the final at Gullane.

 She had already been selected for the Curtis Cup team at Muirfield.
 The British team took a 2–1 lead on the first day, Donald winning her foursomes match.
 The singles matches were tied 3–3, to give Britain their first Curtis Cup win.
 Playing in the first singles match, Donald lost by one hole to Dorothy Kirby.
-In the Womens Amateur Championship Donald lost in the second round, by one hole to Claire Doran, one of the American Curtis Cup team.
+In the Women's Amateur Championship Donald lost in the second round, by one hole to Claire Doran, one of the American Curtis Cup team.

 In 1953 Donald and Tom Haliburton won the Sunningdale Foursomes for the second time in three years.
 The following month she won the East of Scotland Championship for the fourth time, beating Helen Burton 7&6 in the 18-hole final.
 It was her 7th appearance in the final in 8 years.
 In May she reached final of the Scottish Women's Amateur Championship but lost 8&7 to Jessie Valentine in the 36-hole final.
-Donald lost to Marlene Stewart by one hole in the semi-final of the Womens Amateur Championship.
+Donald lost to Marlene Stewart by one hole in the semi-final of the Women's Amateur Championship.
 Stewart was a member of the Canadian team that was playing in Europe in 1953.
 The following week Donald was part of the British team that won the Commonwealth tournament at Formby.
 The other teams were Canada, New Zealand and a British juniors team.
 The Canadians also played a match against Scotland, Donald winning both her matches.
 In July she also competed in the Sunday Graphic 72-hole stroke-play tournament at Sunningdale.
 She led after the opening two rounds and finished tied with Frances Stephens on 315.
 Stephens took the cup because of her better second-day score.
 In October she played for Britain against Belgium and France.